-On May 20, 2011, two weeks after LCE filed its Application, DOE/FE issued its first order granting a long-term authorization to export LNG produced domestically from the lower 48 states to non-FTA countries when it conditionally authorized Sabine Pass Liquefaction, LLC to export up to 2.2 Bcf/d of natural gas (Sabine Pass).
-By August 2011, DOE/FE had received two additional applications for authorization to export LNG to non-FTA countries-one from Freeport LNG Expansion, L.P. and FLNG Liquefaction, LLC (collectively, FLEX or Freeport) and the current Application.
-Together, these three applications proposed LNG export authorizations for the equivalent of up to 5.6 Bcf/d of natural gas.
-At the same time, DOE/FE expected that more applications would be filed imminently.
-Recognizing the potential cumulative impact of the pending and anticipated LNG export applications, DOE/FE determined
+On May 20, 2011, approximately five months before DCP filed its Application, DOE/FE issued its first order granting a long-term authorization to export LNG produced in the lower 48 states to non-FTA countries when it conditionally authorized Sabine Pass Liquefaction, LLC to export a volume equivalent to 2.2 Bcf/d of natural gas in DOE/FE Order No. 2961 (Sabine Pass).
+By August 2011, DOE/FE had received two additional applications for authorization to